 (This may take more than 15 minutes, since it is our first day doing it.
 I am shooting for 15-20 minutes, though.)

-8:30-8:45 – Sing the songs for numbers zero through five (from Jumpin’ Numbers and Shakin’ Shapes) that we should have learned on the first day of school.
-Learn the songs for numbers six, seven, and the circle song from the same CD.
-Learn the songs for the colors red and yellow from Sing and Spell Vol. 2.
+8:30-8:45 – Sing the songs for numbers zero through five (from animated Number Jumble DVD) that we should have learned on the first day of school.
+Learn the songs for numbers six and seven from the same DVD and the circle song, the songs for the colors red and yellow from the Colors & Shapes DVD.

 8:55-9:05 – Explain how to do the Alphabet Copy Upper Case page, and fully demonstrate the entire thing from beginning to end, verbalizing what I am doing as I go along.
 Example: “I am making a letter A!
 I start at the top and then make a diagonal line…” etc. I have found that if I only do the first few letters, many children believe that they also only need to do the first few letters!
 Also, if you have copied all four pages and stapled them together, then make sure they know to do ONLY the first page on top, or some will attempt to do them all.
 I also show them where to put it when they are done, where to put the pencil away, and how I push my chair back in.
 After that, is it okay that I go play with the toys in the room?
 NO!
 And believe me, I make that VERY clear.
 The ONLY thing that they may choose to play with when they are done with the paper is the Unifix cubes, pattern blocks, or a book.
 That’s it.
 I choose a child that I feel (or hope!) won’t cry to demonstrate this for me.
 I have the child make the right choice (the Unifix cubes, etc.) and I praise him for it.
 Then I have him make the wrong choice (dump out a box of toys) and then I put him in time out and make him sit there and watch another child play with the cubes.